Skip to main content

 Layers

-Layers are used to describe optional functionality of a Chisel circuit that a user would like to optionally include at Verilog elaboration time.
+Layers are used to describe functionality of a Chisel circuit or module that a user would like to optionally include at Verilog elaboration time.
 This feature is intended to be used to optionally include verification or debug logic that a user does not want to always have present.

 Each layer is broken into two pieces: